Improved penalty algorithm for Mixed Integer PDE Constrained Optimization Problems: Improved penalty algorithm (IPA)

-Before we formulate the exact penalty algorithm, we introduce a rounding strategy that suitably handles the knapsack constraint in $X$ and $W$ and prove that it is the correct tool required for the algorithm design.
+Before we formulate the exact penalty algorithm, we introduce a rounding strategy that suitably handles the knapsack constraint in $X$ and $W$ and prove that it is the correct tool required for the algorithm design. \begin{definition} For $x = [y,u]\transp\in X$ and $S\in\N$, with $S\leq l$, let $u_S\in\R^S$ denote the $S$ largest components of $u$.
+The \textit{smart rounding} of $x$ is given as follows: